-Magnetic Shielding for the HNB3 or part of it may be in scope of the F4E procurement.
+Part of the Magnetic Shielding for the HNB3 may be in scope of the F4E procurement.

 Indicatively each unit of the Magnetic Shielding is 15 meter long, with a weight of 600 tons.

 Figure 2: Cross section of the NB Injector